Alfredredbird/parrotparrot/README.md

  - ✅ Add better graph arangement
  - Add OS/Device/Service scanning
  - ✅ Add search bar
- - Rearange the scripts.
+ - ✅ Rearange the scripts.
 (I want the scripts to be turned into modules that will be stored in `/modules`)
+ - Fix/style the scan center

 # Credits
 got the flags from